Marіana Aleksandrenko’s Story

 It was at this moment that her attention returned to an approach she had previously encountered only as a professional interest.

-Ketamine was already familiar to her, though in a very different setting.
-In the field, it had been a practical tool, a medication capable of easing pain and buying the precious minutes needed to save a life.
-The idea of encountering it within psychotherapy required another kind of trust entirely, one that was not merely clinical but deeply personal.
+In the field ketamine was a practical tool of emergency medicine, a medication capable of easing pain and buying the precious minutes needed to save a life.
+The idea of encountering it within psychotherapy required personal as well as clinical trust.

-Turning toward ketamine-assisted psychotherapy, therefore, became a deliberate step, taken when it became clear that familiar ways of coping no longer opened a path toward what needed to be lived through.
+Turning toward ketamine-assisted psychotherapy (KAP) became a deliberate step, taken when it became clear to Mariana that familiar ways of coping no longer sufficed.

-An important role in this process was played by Vyacheslav Zaika, the physician with whom she worked at the Lisova Polyana Mental Health Center.
-His presence and professional steadiness helped create an environment in which she could allow herself to enter the experience without the fear of losing control.
+Vyacheslav Zaika, the physician with whom Mariana worked at the Lisova Polyana Mental Health Center, played an important role in this process.
+Hisprofessional presence and steadiness helped create an environment in which she could allow herself to enter the experience without the fear of losing control.

 “I realized that the medicine was holding me, and that my body could begin to see that it was safe,” she says.

 This realization did not erase pain overnight.
-What it offered instead was the beginning of a quieter process in which the body slowly rediscovered its capacity for trust.
-Movement returned cautiously at first, as though she were testing the edges of what remained possible, and then with growing confidence as the connection between body and mind gradually re-established itself.
+KAP offered the beginning of a process in which the body slowly rediscovered its capacity for trust.
+Movement returned cautiously at first, as though she were testing the edges of what was possible, and then with growing confidence as the connection between body and mind gradually re-established itself.

-Individual therapy opened the door to this process, yet over time Mariana began to sense that there existed another dimension of healing that could not fully emerge within the boundaries of one-on-one work.
-It was this intuition that eventually led her to join the group program in ketamine-assisted psychotherapy.
+Individual therapy opened the door to this process, yet over time Mariana began to sense that healing that could not fully emerge within the boundaries of one-on-one work.
+It was this intuition that led her to join the group KAP program.

-The experience of the group revealed something different in nature.
-What unfolded there was not limited to the inner work of each participant but extended into the space between them.
-In a room where every person arrived with their own history of loss and endurance, a shared atmosphere slowly formed, one that required little explanation because each participant could recognize something of their own story in the presence of others.
+What unfolded in the group was not limited to the inner work of each participant but extended into the space between them.
+In a room where every person arrived with their own history of loss and endurance, a shared atmosphere formed, one that required little explanation because each participant could recognize something of their own story in the presence of others.

-For Mariana this realization proved as meaningful as the therapy itself, because it suggested that even the deepest forms of pain can be held when others remain quietly present beside them.
+For Mariana, this realization proved as meaningful as the therapy itself, because it suggested that even the deepest forms of pain can be held when others remain present beside them.

-Today she continues this journey in a new role.
-Mariana is now training in the program for facilitators of group ketamine-assisted psychotherapy, a step that feels like a natural continuation of her own experience.
-She hopes to work with soldiers, paramedics, and veterans, people who, as she once did, may find themselves standing at a point where familiar ways of coping no longer seem to work.
+Today, she continues this journey in a new role.
+Mariana is now training in the program for facilitators of group KAP, a step that feels like a natural continuation of her own experience.
+She hopes to work with soldiers, paramedics, and veterans—people who, as she once did, may find themselves at a point where familiar ways of coping no longer work.

-For Mariana this method is not an abstract concept or simply a professional technique.
-It has become part of her own story, an experience that allowed her to move through a state that once felt closed and immovable, and gradually rediscover the simple yet profound capacity to feel, to move, and to be present in her own life.
+For Mariana, this method is not an abstract concept but part of her own story.
+KAP allowed her to move through a state that once felt closed and immovable and gradually rediscover the simple yet profound capacity to feel, to move, and to be present in her own life.